-Welcome to STEM Tuesday: Author Interview & Book Giveaway, a repeating feature for the fourth Tuesday of every month.
+Welcome to STEM Tuesday: Author Interview, a repeating feature for the fourth Tuesday of every month.
 Go Science-Tech-Engineering-Math!

-MKC: Do you choose to write STEM book or have a STEM background?
+MKC: Why do you choose to write STEM books?